NevilleBulmer/Integrated-Developement-Environment-built-utilizing-JavaFX/README.md

 Implement compilations and interpreters for most if not all programming languages.

 ### Other
-With this IDE utilizing RichTextFX, ControlsFX there is a dependancies folder which will include everything needed to get up and running with the project.
+With this IDE utilizing RichTextFX, ControlsFX there is a dependencies  folder which will include everything needed to get up and running with the project.